Setting up your business premises

 How much will it cost?

 The cost of your premises will be one of the decisive factors in your choice, as it will have a significant impact on your projected overheads.
 At the same time, be sure to consider the bigger picture.
 Saving money with ‘make-do’ premises could improve your bottom line in the short term, but proper investment in really suitable premises could be your best bet in the long term.
+Remember too that you'll have to pay business rates, so factor these into your costs.

 Your accountant is the best person to consult on most of these issues.
 They will also be able to carry out a detailed cost-benefit analysis to inform your decision.